 Colonial Architecture in Barrio Amón

 Barrio Amón is having an architectural resurgence.
-More and more business are moving into the area and are buying up and renovating old colonial houses, reigniting the urban beauty of the neighborhood.
+More and more business are moving into the area and helping to renovate old colonial houses, reigniting the urban beauty of the neighborhood.

 Walk around and take a look at the old buildings - and if you want to stop inside of one, try Casa Pejibaye.
 This huge old house has been restored and turned into a co-working space.
 It’s one of the few buildings you can freely wander into (downstairs at least).